simonreisinger/Interactive-3D-Human-Heart-Visualization/README.md

 * If one organ hides another one you can remove parts of the heart to get a better look.

 ## Color Scheme
-Attempt | color
+Organ strucutres | color
 --- | ---
-Coronary arteries | Red
+Coronary arteries | red
-Pulmonary vein | Red
+Pulmonary vein | red
-Aorta | Red
+Aorta | red
-Coronary veins | Blue
+Coronary veins | blue
-Pulmonary arteries | Blue
+Pulmonary arteries | blue
-Vena cava superior and inferior | Blue
+Vena cava superior and inferior | blue
 Trabecular muscle | saddlebrown
-Myocard | Brown
+Myocard | brown
 right and left Auricle | #ffc0a1
 Heart valve | lightblue